stoyq/heart-disease-predictor/README.md

 #### Method B: Use the Docker container

-1. After cloning the repository, launch the environment with:
+1. First ensure that Docker Desktop application is running, then from the terminal run:

     ```
     make up